Alpha Theta: Theta Chi

-Alpha Theta was one of the first collegiate fraternities in the United States to break from its national organization over civil rights issues, and the first at the Greek-dominated Dartmouth College.
+Alpha Theta chapter was one of the first collegiate fraternities in the United States to break from its national organization over civil rights issues, and the first at the Greek-dominated Dartmouth College.
 In 1951, while Dickey served as president of the college, the student body passed a resolution calling on all fraternities to eliminate racial discrimination from their constitutions.
-The Theta Chi national organization's constitution contained a clause limiting membership in fraternity to "Caucasians" only.
+The Theta Chi national constitution contained a clause limiting membership in the fraternity to "Caucasians" only.

 On April 24, 1952, the members of the Dartmouth chapter voted unanimously to stop recognizing the racial clause in Theta Chi's constitution.
-Upon learning that the Dartmouth delegation to Theta Chi's national convention later that year planned to raise questions about the clause, the Alpha Theta chapter was derecognized by the national organization on July 25, 1952.
-The house reincorporated as a local fraternity and adopted the name Alpha Theta.
+After learning that the Dartmouth delegation to Theta Chi's national convention later that year planned to raise questions about the clause, the Alpha Theta chapter was derecognized by the national organization on July 25, 1952.

-Coeducation
+Alpha Theta

+The Alpha Theta chapter reincorporated as a local fraternity and adopted the name Alpha Theta.

 Alpha Theta was one of the first all-male fraternities to admit female members.
 In 1972, Dartmouth admitted the first class of female students and officially became a coeducational institution.
 Alpha Theta also voted to become coeducational.
-After a few years, most of the women in the fraternity had become inactive and the house voted to become male-only again on November 10, 1976.
+After a few years, most of the women in the fraternity had become inactive, and the house voted to become male-only again on November 10, 1976.
 The house returned to a coeducational membership policy in 1980.